ahmeddwalid/jpeg2png/README.md

 In conclusion, we use the subgradient method with projection and FISTA acceleration.
 The step size chosen is ``radius(Q) / sqrt(1 + number of steps)``, where ``radius(Q)`` is ``sqrt(n) / 2``.

-## Wishlist

-* do more testing on different kinds of images
-* make comparisons with known JPEG artifact reduction techniques
-* ~~make it go faster~~
-  * basically everything has SSE2 versions now, 2x speedup versus pure C
-  * parallel (OpenMP)
-    * almost linear speedup for multiple files
-    * runs max 3x as fast with --separate-components
-    * otherwise 1.1x speedup (2 cores)
-    * not sure if it was worth the time in the end, but it made sense when --separate-components was the only mode
-  * things that didn't work out
-    * not boxing/unboxing: no performance difference (branch no_boxing)
-    * using a z-order curve: no performance difference
-    * turning TV inside out to make it parallel: 1.15x speedup in C version (2 cores) (branch parallel_tv)
-      * makes the code very hard to read
-      * too small of a difference to justify rewriting tgv and simd versions
-  * ultimately, the progress bar was more important than improving time from 40 to 18 seconds
-* ~~investigate optimizing all components together~~
-  * implemented for TV, ~~don't know if it make sense for TGV~~
-    * implemented for TGV
-* ~~investigate better chroma upsampling~~
-  * too late, too small to make a real difference
-* ~~investigate automake / autoconf~~
-  * too much work to learn, patches welcome
-* ~~investigate smoothing methods~~
-  * only accelerates the start, no improvement in the end
-* ~~investigate other stop conditions than a fixed number of steps~~
-  * no good criterion when using subgradient method
-* ~~investigate dual methods, Bregman~~
-  * too complicated and inflexible, primal-dual has a good stopping criterion but same complexity
-* ~~support gray-scale, maybe other JPEG features~~
-  * low interest, file an issue if you have a real-world use for this

 ## References with comments